 Tube Shunt Surgery

 At OCLI, we can use a device known as a shunt or tube shunt to lower intraocular pressure.
-Tube-shunt surgery involves placing a flexible plastic tube with an attached silicone drainage device in the eye to help drain intraocular fluid or aqueous humor, from the eye.
-This type of surgery can be performed if a trabeculectomy failed, or if a person already has or is likely to form scar tissue in the eye, this type of surgery may be done at the start.
+Tube-shunt surgery involves placing a flexible plastic tube with an attached silicone drainage device in the eye to help drain intraocular fluid or aqueous humor from the eye.
+This type of surgery can be performed if a trabeculectomy failed, or if a person already has or is likely to form scar tissue in the eye.
+This type of surgery also may be done at the start.

-iStent is the first MIGS device that improves your eye’s natural fluid outflow to safely lower eye pressure by creating a permanent opening in the trabecular meshwork.
+iStent is the first MIGS device that improves the eye’s natural fluid outflow to safely lower eye pressure by creating a permanent opening in the trabecular meshwork.

-“Glaucoma is often controlled with eye drops, which can very burdensome to patients.
-By using the iStent we have a solution to reduce a patient’s dependency on glaucoma eye drop medication following cataract surgery”. – Dr. Caronia
+“Glaucoma is often controlled with eye drops, which can be very burdensome to patients.
+By using the i-Stent, we have a solution that may reduce a patient’s dependency on glaucoma eye drop medication following cataract surgery.” —Dr. Caronia

-Goniotomy is a surgical procedure in which the doctor uses a lens called a goniolens to see the structures of the front part of the eye (anterior chamber).
-An opening is made in the trabecular meshwork, the group of tiny canals located in the drainage angle, where fluid leaves the eye.
+Goniotomy is a surgical procedure in which the doctor uses a lens (goniolens) to see the structures in the front part of the eye (anterior chamber).
+An opening is made in the trabecular meshwork, the group of tiny canals located in the drainage angle, where fluid leaves the eye lowering intra ocular pressure.

 Several methods for performing a goniotomy are performed by our doctors including Trabectome, Kahook dual blade goniotomy, Canaloplasty, and ABIC (Ab Interno Canaloplasty), Trab360, GATT